 Our one non-China based stock, Depomed, has been having a good run, after a tough summer that featured a recall of certain lots of Glumetza.
 The stock is up 50% year to date, and has nearly doubled since its July low point.
 It recently received a $500,000 milestone payment from Covidien

 With 151 of the 165 CAPS members who've rated Depomed believing it will outperform the market, it seems clear that they think the stock has a good chance of reaching more of them milestones.
 Head over to the Depomed CAPS page, and let us know whether you think this biotech will relieve investor pain in the future.

 A great opportunity for you

-Investor sentiment suggests these four-star investments still seem to be on their way to five-star greatness.
+Investor sentiment suggests that these four-star investments still seem to be on their way to five-star greatness.
 Still, it pays to start your own research on these stocks on Motley Fool CAPS.
-Read a company's financial reports, scrutinize key data and charts, and examine the comments your fellow investors have made -- all from a stock's CAPS page.
+Read a company's financial reports, scrutinize key data and charts, and examine the comments your fellow investors have made all from a stock's CAPS page.

 Sign up today for the completely free service, and let us hear what you have to say about the great and almost-great companies that interest you.